brandon-julio-t/web-frameworks-funny-bench/README.md

 > Source: https://bun.com/docs/guides/http/cluster

-For consistent results across different environments, you can run the benchmark in a Docker container using `./bench-in-docker.sh` (or `./run-docker-bench.sh`).
+For consistent results across different environments, you can run the benchmark in a Docker container using `./bench-in-docker.sh`.
 This script:

 - Builds a Docker image with all necessary dependencies
 - Runs the benchmark in a container with resource limits (4 CPU, 2GB memory)